-According to the CDC, Autism is the fastest-growing developmental disability (2008).
-In the US, the prevalence is estimated at 1 in 68 births.
+Autism is the fastest-growing developmental disability (CDC, 2016).
+In the US, the prevalence is estimated at 1 in 54 births.
 Libraries need to be aware of this growing population so that we can educate library staff and be prepared to help people who learn and communicate differently.
 Individuals with disabilities face inequity when using the library, including the physical space, the library website, programming or lack thereof, restrictive loan periods, and resources that aren’t available in formats that they need.
 Libraries must be proactive and learn to recognize and minimize barriers, educate library staff, and improve services by using a universal design approach.

 There is no single way of describing autism that is universally accepted and preferred.
-However, the most highly endorsed terms are “individuals with autism” and “on the autism spectrum.”
+However, the most highly endorsed terms are “individuals with autism,” “on the autism spectrum,” and "autistics."

 Here are a few preferred terms to increase awareness:

 Atypical: not typical; not conforming to the type.
 Used to describe individuals on the Autism Spectrum.

 ASD: Autism Spectrum Disorder is an umbrella term for a wide spectrum of disorders referred to as Pervasive Developmental Disorders (PDD) or Autism Spectrum Disorders (ASD).
 ASD is a neurobiological disorder that affects a child's ability to interact, communicate, relate, play, imagine, and learn.

 Echolalia: repetition of words, phrases, intonation, or sounds of the speech of others.

 Neurodiversity: neurological diversity refers to the diversity of human brains and minds, and to the idea that this is a natural, valuable form of diversity.

 Neurotypical: people who are not on the autism spectrum.
 It’s a combination of the words “neurologically typical” and is often shortened to NT.